aridjayarecipes/cutesrecipes.web.app/content/post/2214-recipe-of-ultimate-coca-cola-chicken.md

 ##### Steps to make Coca-Cola Chicken:

 1. Combine chicken, salt, pepper, garlic powder and wait for about 5 minutes.
-(It&#39;s best to store it in the fridge for about an hour)
+(It's best to store it in the fridge for about an hour)
 1. Add flour, katakuriko, and egg to the chicken.
 Mix well.
 1. Heat oil in a pan.
 For better results, fry in two or three batches until golden brown.
 I was feeling lazy, so I just pour all into the pan.
 1. Flip occasionally until the chicken are half-cooked.